-However, if we do not really know the story of the original Fu Lu Gong Cha, it was accompanied by a ticket, on which appeared an address… in Bangkok!
-This is the name and address of Hong Lee, founder of Hong Tai Chang, a legendary producer in the history of Thai Puerh.
-If at its formation Hong Tai Chang had the mission to export via Thailand the productions of the parent company based in Yunnan, the two entities ended up separating and Hong-Tai Chang continued to produce Puerh tea from leaves from northern Thailand.
-When the factory ends up closing its doors, no longer finding a successor, Lao Lee, a major tea producer from the village of Doi Wawee (of which we offer a certain number of productions), hires one of Hong Tai Chang’s key technicians to whom he entrusted the production of his Puerh tea.
-According to him, the Fu Lu Gong Cha of the 1940s would have come out of the walls of the Hong Tai Chang factory in Thailand and would have been produced from local leaves.
+The story of the original Fu Lu Gong Cha remains a secret but the tea was accompanied by a ticket with an address… in Bangkok!
+It carried the name of Hong Lee, the founder of Hong Tai Chang, a legendary producer of Thai puerh.
+In the beginning, Hong Tai Chang exported the production of the parent company based in Yunnan via Thailand.
+Eventually, the two branches separated and Hong Tai Chang continued producing puerh from leaves from northern Thailand.
+When the factory closed down as there was no successor, Lao Lee, a major tea producer from the village of Doi Wawee, hired one of Hong Tai Chang’s key technicians and entrusted him with the production of his puerh tea.
+According to him, the Fu Lu Gong Cha of the 1940s must have been made at the Hong Tai Chang factory in Thailand from local leaves.

 Format: 357g Puerh cake

 Kind: Naturally aged sheng Puerh